ropg/LVGL_CYD/README.md

 2. Otherwise, it assumes the backlight is on GPIO21 and it checks if a resistive touch chip is detected (if something is pulling up the IRQ line).

-3. Onky if one of the touch chips is detected, an LVGL input device is created and configured.
+3. Only if one of the touch chips is detected, an LVGL input device is created and configured.

 If I learn of more variants that need to be treated differently, I'll see if they can be differentiated from these variants automatically and adjust the code accordingly.
 Pull Requests or complete reports with differences and ideas on how to detect are appreciated.